 - How well does this career fit my personality, values, interests and skills?

-- How determines am I in pursuing this major?
+- How determined am I in pursuing this major?

 - What are the rewards or challenges that I might encounter along the journey?

 After considering your answers and making a decision, put your goals in writing using the Career Goal Setting Exercise.
 We wish you the best of luck and will be here when you need us!